 Official transcripts bear the signature of the registrar and the official seal of the university (not applicable to noncredit transcripts).

-Currently enrolled students and alumni who have access to the MyCUInfo portal may access and print unofficial transcripts free of charge through MyCUInfo.
+Currently enrolled students and alumni who have access to the student portal may view and print unofficial transcripts free of charge through Buff Portal.
 Unofficial transcripts display the complete academic record of courses taken at the University of Colorado.
 However, academic institutions and potential employers generally do not accept the unofficial transcript as evidence of a student's career at CU Boulder, as this transcript does not carry the registrar's signature, the seal of the university or other security features.
 Unofficial transcripts are primarily used for advising and counseling in offices at University of Colorado campuses.

 Law School/Law Career Transcripts

-To order a Law School/Law Career transcript, send a request to firstname.lastname@example.org from your colorado.edu email address or scan and send a signed request to email@example.com (or fax the signed request to 303-492-1757, Attention: Law Registrar’s Office).
+To order a Law School/Law Career transcript, students should send a request to email@example.com from their colorado.edu email address or scan and send a signed request to firstname.lastname@example.org (or fax the signed request to 303-492-1757, Attention: Law Registrar’s Office).
 Requests for transcripts are processed in the order they are received and may take several business days during high volume periods.
 Please include the following information:

-- Year of graduation (or intended year of graduation); and
+- Year of graduation (or intended year of graduation).

 - Number of transcripts needed and whether you need transcripts in paper copy or as a PDF (please include the address if you need a paper version sent somewhere).